Taba92/Net-IDS/README.md

 Obviously being very recent it is still in the testing and debugging phase, so bugs or anomalous behavior may still emerge.
 For now, I list the main points of improvement that have emerged personally:
     1) Model recognition needs to be improved (currently at a low-medium accuracy rate).
-    2) The reloading of the hot code must also involve the graphic part of the NIDS, i.e. if I modify a graphic component and reload the code, it must update the relative graphics).
+    2) The hot code must also involve the graphic part of the NIDS, i.e. if I modify a graphic component and reload the code, it must update the relative graphics).
     3) Automatic method for nids script installation.
 These points are considered to be short-term todo.